kogmatd/db-izfp/README.txt

   classifier-type
   [number of sensors with results] mse NN:          Mean square error for mean result of all sensors
-  max-mse: NN/SEN: Mean square error of sensor SEN with the highes mean square error Z00/1-mse NN,NN: Mean square error of Z00 and Z01
+  max-mse: NN/SEN: Mean square error of sensor SEN with the highest mean square error Z00/1-mse NN,NN: Mean square error of Z00 and Z01
   EER:             Equal error rate for mean result of all sensors
   CM:              classification safety margin